 Seamus Ruddy

 Seamus Ruddy, from Newry, was a 33 year old teacher of English in Paris, France when he disappeared in May 1985.
 In December 1995 the INLA admitted responsibility for his death.
 In February 1999 information emerged to suggest that his body was buried in Rouen, France.
-His remains were recovered on 6 May 2017 following a search in France.
+His remains were recovered on 6 May 2017 following a search.

 Seamus Wright